-Byssinosis is a disease of the lungs brought on by breathing in cotton dust or dusts from other vegetable fibers such as flax, hemp, or sisal while at work.
+Byssinosis is a disease of the lungs.
+It is caused by breathing in cotton dust or dusts from other vegetable fibers such as flax, hemp, or sisal while at work.

-Cotton worker's lung; Cotton bract disease; Mill fever; Brown lung disease
+Cotton worker's lung; Cotton bract disease; Mill fever; Brown lung disease; Monday fever

 Breathing in (inhaling) the dust produced by raw cotton can cause byssinosis.
 It is most common in people who work in the textile industry.

 Those who are sensitive to the dust can have an asthma-like condition after being exposed.

 Methods of prevention in the United States have reduced the number of cases.
 Byssinosis is still common in developing countries.
 Smoking increases risk of developing this disease.
 Being exposed to the dust many times can lead to long-term (chronic) lung disease.

 Symptoms may include any of the following: